symfony/symfony-docs/doctrine/events.rst

 * Callbacks have better performance because they only apply to a single entity class, but you can't reuse the logic for different entities and they don't have access to :doc:`Symfony services </service_container>`;
-* Lifecycle listeners and subscribers can reuse logic among different entities and can access Symfony services but their performance is worse because they are called for all entities;
+* Lifecycle listeners can reuse logic among different entities and can access Symfony services but their performance is worse because they are called for all entities;
 * Entity listeners have the same advantages of lifecycle listeners and they have